 A selection panel usually includes the Manager or Team Leader from the appropriate section, a People and Culture representative and a third person such as a technical expert who can contribute to the selection process based on their knowledge of the work area.

-The panel may follow up or explore particular issues from individual applications.
-A skills assessment may also form part of the interview process (e.g. typing test, system negotiation).
+A skills assessment may also form part of the interview process (e.g. typing test).
 We suggest you give some thought to the type of questions you might be asked and how you might respond with answers that directly reflect your capabilities.

 Interview tips and techniques

 Here are some handy interview tips and techniques on behavioural questions.

 1. All relevant qualifications and licences as requested in the advertised ‘Essential and desirable criteria’, both original and photocopies.

 2. Proof of your right to work in Australia, both original and photocopies.

 At least one of following forms of evidence is suitable to prove your eligibility to work in Australia:

 • Certificate of Status for New Zealand Citizens in Australia and photo identification